 - Blood: Use cold water if the spot recently occurred, but if the spot is older and dried the best option is to use a steel brush to gently remove the blood stain.
 Mix a one-half cup of warm water with one tablespoon of ammonia.
 Apply this mixture directly to the blood and blot gently until the stain disappears.

 Don’t wait until your stain gets ground into your carpet.
-Instead, give Chet’s Cleaning a call today at 248-584-1819 to learn more about cleaning your carpet and getting the stain out.
+Instead, contact Chet’s Cleaning to learn more about cleaning your carpet and getting the stain out.
 Our friendly team will walk you through either emergency cleaning options or a standard deep-clean for your home.